First-principles study of optoelectronic and thermoelectronic properties of the ScAgC half-Heusler compound: Results and discussion

 The calculation of the total thermal conductivity $\kappa$ of a TE material is an important part of fully evaluating the TE materials.
 But, the calculation of the lattice part of $\kappa$ ($\kappa_{ph}$) necessitates a large computational cost \cite{togo2015}.
 So, any simple method that can predict a reasonably accurate value of $\kappa_{ph}$ is much more helpful.
-Here, to find out $\kappa_{ph}$ for the ScAgC compound, we use a simple method \cite{shastri2019} that gives us a fairly good estimate of $\kappa_{ph}$.
-The value of $\kappa_{ph}$ can be calculated as,
+Here, we calculate phonon relaxation time ($\tau_{ph}$) using the simple method.
+For this, we consider two Heusler compounds that have experimentally different $\kappa_{ph}$ value.
+Then, $\tau_{ph}$ of first Heusler compound has been used to calculate $\kappa_{ph}$ of second compound and compared it with the experimental value, which was found to be reasonably good matched.
+Furthermore, we used this $\tau_{ph}$ in our calculation.
+The details of this simple method can be found in the work of Shastri \textit{et al.} \cite{shastri2019}.

-Where $C_{v}$ is the specific heat per unit volume at constant-volume, $c$ is the phase velocity of phonon in linear dispersion, and $\tau_{ph}$ is the relaxation time of phonons.
+Where $C_{v}$ is the specific heat per unit volume at constant-volume, $c$ is the phase velocity of phonon in linear dispersion.

 We can obtain $C_{v}$ as a function of temperature using Fig. 4(d).
 In order to calculate $c$, the linear dispersion of three acoustic modes near the $\Gamma$-point is used to fit a straight line in the calculated phonon dispersion shown in Fig. 3.
 Thus, $c$ is obtained as $c$ = $\frac{\omega}{k}$, which is the slope of the dispersion curve.
 The acoustic modes in the $\Gamma$-$L$ and $\Gamma$-$X$ directions were used to calculate $c$.
 In Eq.
 (2), instead of $c$, the average of the $c$ values, which we call $c_{avg}$, of three acoustic branches in two directions is used to calculate $\kappa_{ph}$.
 Table II shows the obtained values of $c$ and $c_{avg}$ for three acoustic branches in two directions for ScAgC.
 The branch notations S1, S2, and S3 are shown in the phonon dispersion curve.
 Table II shows that the $c$ values decrease in both directions from S1 to S2 branch, but remain same for S2 and S3.
 The value of $c$ for the S1 branch in the $\Gamma$-$L$ ($\Gamma$-$X$) direction is 48.37 (63.97) THz$\times$Bohr.
 Similarly, S2 and S3 are degenerate along the $\Gamma$-$L$ and $\Gamma$-$X$ directions, with $c$ values of 38.86 and 24.14 THz$\times$Bohr, respectively.
 The $c_{avg}$ in both directions for three acoustic branches is 39.73 THz$\times$Bohr.